 As women, it is going to be messy.
 We will have to juggle childcare and home obligations however we would have to do that with a job.
 We will face rejection and candidly, that happens whether we are pitching a VC or we are going for a promotion.
 We will lack confidence at times however that is always an opportunity for growth.
 Yes, we will encounter non supportive individuals however they can also come in the form of our female colleagues, sisters, mothers, and best girlfriends.

 Ultimately, what we require is to be supportive of one another.
 You could start with dipping a toe in the water and investing in female-led startups on Wefunder or other platforms (I just invested in Ashley Black’s funding round as a big Fascia Blaster advocate).
 If you are an accredited investor you may wish to fund female-led startups as I did with my friend Lori Harder’s company, Lite Pink.

-With the number of female funders rising and incubators such as Fem Boss, we are finally starting to shift the landscape to a friendly one for female founders.
+With the number of female funders rising and incubators, we are finally starting to shift the landscape to a friendly one for female founders.
 If you would like to read some statistics on the startup landscape, read 11 Startup Statistics for 2022.